Southampton Unitary Authority

 |Cemetery notes and/or description:|

-Visitor information panels have recently (Feb 2013) been installed at Southampton (Hollybrook) Cemetery to provide information about the war casualties buried and commemorated here.
-Panels are being erected to help raise awareness of First and Second World War graves in the UK
+Visitor Information Panels have recently been installed at Southampton (Hollybrook) Cemetery to provide information about the war casualties buried here.
+Panels are being erected to help raise awareness of First and Second World War graves in the UK (Feb 2013).

 [text by Geoffrey Gillon]